peeyushdev/springComplete/README.md

     All the above acts same to spring it will create the bean for it.
  Note-> but we need to tell spring that apart from the beans that we declare in spring.xml file there are other beans also in the code. for that we use component-scan tag in xml.

+MessageSource
+1.To get the text from the properties file.
+2.We need to declare the ResourceBundleMessageSource bean in the spring.xml 3.ApplicationContext(Interface) also extends MessageSource(Interface) so we can directly get this using application context object also.
+Note-> Make sure to add id=messageSource for the bean, otherwise spring will not able to get the object of(messageSource)